 - 1. Select a Workspace and Task on the Tabletop. - 2.
-Choose File→New Object from the Tabletop menu.
+Choose File \rightarrow New Object from the Tabletop menu.
 The New Object window appears.

+B Roundt able New Object 📃 🗖 🔀

+Eile

+📰 📠 2 K.

+C Object Info

+T ype: PCODE V Product Module: s2kgui

+G roup: ✓ L evel: 00000

+S ubtype: procedure 👻

+O bject: .p N ame

+PFI ELD Object Detail

+Data Type: CHARACTER V Extent: 0

+Enter Object Type: DOC, PCODE, PDBASE,PFILE,PFIELD

-- 3. Select the PCODE from the Type drop-down list. - From the Product Module drop-down list, select the Product Module that the object will belong to.
-Only those Product Modules associated with the current Workspace Module are available. - 5.
-Type in or select the object Group, and type in the Level.
+- 3. Select PCODE from the Type drop-down list. - 4.
+From the Product Module drop-down list, select the Product Module that the object will belong to.
+Only those Product Modules associated with the current Workspace Module are available.

+- 5. Type in or select the object Group, and type in the Level.
 These fields are used to sort objects in the Workspace Module, and are part of the configuration list, not part of the object version record in the repository. - 6.
 Select a Code Subtype from the Subtype drop-down list.
+The corresponding file extension is automatically provided.

+Enter an object name in the Object field.
+Alternately, if a name program has been defined for the selected Subtype, you may choose the Name button to have the Object field populated automatically by the name program.
+See Section 3.10.10, "Name Programs" [3-28] for more information on naming programs.

-The corresponding file extension is automatically provided. - Enter an object name and a short description of the object in the Object and Description fields, respectively.
-Do not type a file extension for the object name if one is provided by the selected Subtype. - 7.
-Choose the Save Record (button.
+Do not type a file extension for the object name if one is provided by the selected Subtype.

+- 7. Choose the Save Record button.
 A warning dialog appears showing the object details. - 8.
 Choose the Yes button to create the new object. - 9.
-If you have no more objects to create, choose File→Exit to close the New Object window.
+If you have no more objects to create, choose File → Exit to close the New Object window.

-NOTE: Roundtable tests the naming conventions by checking the fields entered on the Roundtable Code Subtypes window against the information entered in the New Object dialog box.
-For more information, see the "Subtypes" section in Chapter 3.
+Roundtable tests the naming conventions by checking the fields entered on the Roundtable Code Subtypes window against the information entered in the New Object dialog box.
+For more information, see Section 3.10, "Subtypes" [3-20].

-6.4.3 Object Name Aliasing
+6.4.3.
+Object Name Aliasing

-Within a workspace, two objects cannot have the same name, even if they are in different subdirectories.
-If you must have two objects with the same name in a workspace, use the object name aliasing feature.
+Within a Workspace, two objects cannot have the same name, even if they are in different subdirectories.
+If you must have two objects with the same name in a Workspace, use the object name aliasing feature.

 Roundtable has reserved the @ character for the object name aliasing feature.
 Use the @ character in the first position in an object name.
-When you enter an object name using the @ character, Roundtable prompts you for filenames for each of the subtype part files associated with that object.
+When you enter an object name using the @ character, Roundtable prompts you for filenames for each of the Subtype part files associated with that object.
 For example, if you must have a post.p program in both the ap and ar subdirectories, use object name aliasing to name the second object @post.p.

-Generally, you should not use this feature unless your existing Progress application has duplicate filenames.
+Generally, you should not use this feature unless your existing OpenEdge application has duplicate filenames.
 Try to assign a unique name to each object in your application.